hashworks-code/littlebrahma.v2/_caseStudy/caseStudy2017.md

 cContent4: " With a growing population we wanted to highlight the civil issues afflicting the country.
-            With the various festivals as the backdrop, carelessness in public property, vandalism, pains of saree shopping were some of the tongue in cheek examples that we have tried to showcase with subtlety."
+            With the various festivals as the backdrop, carelessness in public property, vandalism, pain of saree shopping were some of the tongue in cheek examples that we have tried to showcase with subtlety."

 cHead5: "Bringing old stories into the pop culture:"